 Eligibility Requirements

-• Language requirements: Beginner – intermediate French
+• Language: Beginner – intermediate French (French A1)

 What's included in your experience